 Using a digital project execution approach, with its high degree of data integrity, reduces risk in project development and risk drives behaviour and price.
 An EP is less likely to accept a lump-sum contract and assume all the risk, knowing that there is uncertainty around data quality.
 This means that other contracting methods are used, such as a cost-reimbursable model, which can leave the owner-operator open to cost escalation.

 Using the digital execution architecture provides greater certainty around cost and schedule by reducing sources of risk.

 For the owner-operator, this makes it possible to consider using one EPC to conduct all the phases of a project’s development and further reduce the TIC.
-Even if an owner-operator wished to retain different contractors for different project phases, the quality of the digitally executed design work handed over would mean less risk for the follow-on contractor.
+Even if an owner-operator wishes to retain different contractors for different project phases, the quality of the digitally executed design work handed over will mean less risk for the follow-on contractor.